 Why People "Fly from Facts" “There was a scientific study that showed vaccines cause autism.”
 “Actually, the researcher in that study lost his medical license, and overwhelming research since then has shown no link between vaccines and autism.”
 “Well, regardless, it’s still my personal right as a parent to make decisions for my child.”
 Does that exchange sound familiar: a debate that starts with testable factual statements, but then, when the truth becomes inconvenient, the person takes a flight from facts.
 As public debate rages about issues like immunization, Obamacare, and same-sex marriage, many people try to use science to bolster their arguments.
 And since it’s becoming easier to test and establish facts—whether in physics, psychology, or policy—many have wondered why bias and polarization have not been defeated.
-Our new research, recently published in the Journal of Personality and Social Psychology, examined a slippery way by which people get away from facts that contradict their beliefs.

 Appeal to the People Philosophy 203: Scientific Reasoning Appeal to the People Abstract: The argument based upon what most or all people think or believe is characterized and shown to be sometimes persuasive but normally fallacious.
 Argumentum ad Populum (popular appeal or appeal to the majority): The fallacy of attempting to win popular assent to a conclusion by arousing the feeling and enthusiasms of the multitude.
 There are several variations of this fallacy, but we will emphasize two forms.
 "Snob Appeal": the fallacy of attempting to prove a conclusion by appealing to what an elite or a select few (but not necessarily an authority) in a society thinks or believes.